Piano

 Amy Brodo (cello and gamba) performed for many years in Italy, Israel, and England before moving to the San Francisco Bay Area, with positions including assistant principal cellist of the Orchestra del Maggio Musicale Fiorentino in Italy, and cellist with the Israel Philharmonic Orchestra.
 As a freelancer in Europe, she performed with several period and modern instrument groups.
 In California, Ms. Brodo has performed on viola da gamba and Baroque cello with groups that include Lux Musica, Sex Chordae Consort of Viols, Magnificat Baroque Orchestra, American Bach Soloists, El Mundo, Musica Angelica, Archetti and Albany Consort, California Bach Society.
 She has played on over twenty commercially produced recordings.
 Amy plays principal cello with the Livermore Opera Company, recently performed as principal cello with West Edge Opera and Solo Opera, and gives cello and piano recitals including compositions by twenty and twenty first century women composers and chamber music concerts.
 Amy judges several competitions and was a founding member of the piano quartet with voice, Persephone Chambers Ensemble.
 Her baroque group Harmonia Felice is an affiliate of San Francisco Early Music Society and often performs Rameau operas for small forces as well as virtuosic music of the seventeenth and eighteenth centuries.
 She maintains a private teaching studio as well as teaching at the Radayeva Music School.

-Dr. Yi-Yang Chen – Piano
+Dr. Sarah Chan – Piano

 Dr. Christine Choi – Violin

-Dr. Choi received her Bachelor of Music degree from the San Francisco Conservatory of Music as the recipient of the Ruth and Jo Blackmore Scholarship, and her Master of Music from the Manhattan School of Music under the tutelage of Lucie Robert.
-She pursued her Professional Studies Diploma at Mannes College of Music, then continued her studies at Boston University where she received her Doctor of Music Arts degree in String Performance under the guidance of Bayla Keyes.
-Dr. Choi has also studied with Davis Law and Zaven Melikian, and her chamber music mentors include the American, Juilliard, and Muir Quartets.
+Born in Los Angeles, Dr. Choi began violin lessons at age six and entered the San Francisco Conservatory of Music Pre-College Division at age eight.
+She earned her Bachelor of Music from SFCM as a recipient of the Ruth and Jo Blackmore Scholarship, and her Master’s degree from the Manhattan School of Music under Lucie Robert.
+She pursued a Professional Studies Diploma at Mannes College of Music before earning her Doctor of Musical Arts degree at Boston University under Bayla Keyes.
+Her chamber music mentors include members of the American, Juilliard, and Muir Quartets.

 Dr. Richard Dowling – Piano